alessss/java_evernote_auomation/readme.md

-How to run:
+How to run tests:
 1. Make sure that you have correct chromedriver
-2. Replace email and password in Constants class
+2. Replace email and password in [Constants](https://github.com/alessss/makarevich_videoslots/blob/master/src/test/java/Constants/Constants.java) class